moirei/dobby/docs/guide/models/define-models.md

 # Defining Models

+> If using Typescript, Attribute Decorators is the recommended way for defining model fields

 Models essentially describe a GraphQL type with its fields and relationships.
 Once defined, the model can be used to perform complex queries.

 > When defining a model, it's important to specify its `entity` name.
 However, this is not necessary if your bundler is configured to not minify class names.